Disservin/chess-library/README.md

 This is a single/two header library.

 You only need to include `chess.hpp` header and have the `sliders.hpp` header in the same directory.
-Aftewards you can access the chess logic over the `Chess::` namespace.
+Aftewards you can access the chess logic over the `chess::` namespace.

 ## Types: